sammuelyee/docs/cartodb-editor.md

     </tr>
     <tr>
       <td>1006</td>
       <td>Invalid SHP file - Your file appears broken.
-Double check that all the necessary parts of the file are included in your ZIP archive (including .shp, .prj etc.).
+Double check that all the necessary parts of the file are included in your ZIP archive (including .SHP, .PRJ, etc.).
 Also, try opening the file locally using QGIS or another tool.</td>
     </tr>
     <tr>
       <td>1007</td>